martijnhoekstra/ensime-sublime/README.md

 ```

 This is a beta version.
-It has been hacked to get it working against an up to date Ensime, but many things are likely to be broken.
+It has been hacked to get it working against an up to date Ensime, but many things are
+likely to be broken.
 Jump to source and error hightlight have been seen to work at least once ;)
 Please submit issues to our tracker: https://github.com/ensime/ensime-sublime/issues/new

 ## Getting it going
-As mentioned above we are in the process of bringing this project back to life - it works (well we think it does) but you have to jump through a bunch of hoops to get it working.
+As mentioned above we are in the process of bringing this project back to life - it works (well we think it does)
+but you have to jump through a bunch of hoops to get it working.

 ### Setup plugin
 1. Install Sublime Text 2 (work need )
-2. Clone this project (lets return to this as $PLUGIN)
+2. Clone this project (lets return to this as $PLUGIN)- Use ST3 branch for Sublime Text 3
+3. ST2
-3. Symlink ```~/Library/Application Support/Sublime Text 2/Packages/Ensime``` (Mac) or ```/.config/sublime-text-2/Packages/Ensime``` (linux) to $PLUGIN
+    1. *ST2* - Symlink ```~/Library/Application Support/Sublime Text 2/Packages/Ensime``` (Mac) or ```/.config/sublime-text-2/Packages/Ensime``` (linux) to $PLUGIN
+    2. *ST3* - Symlink ```~/Library/Application Support/Sublime Text 3/Packages/Ensime``` (Mac) or ```/.config/sublime-text-3/Packages/Ensime``` (linux) to $PLUGIN
 4. Restart Sublime

-Later the plugin will be deployed using Package Control, but thats on the todo list.
+Later the plugin will be deployed using Package Control, but that is on the todo list.

 ### Prepare project
 1. Checkout your project into $PROJECT